-Creative Dragons is the brainchild of author/journalist Cherie Curtis who spent most of her childhood writing about flying dragons and other difficult pets that refused to eat boring dog food.
-Cherie grew up on a farm where she rode horses and mustered cattle but she always preferred penning stories about everything from angels and superheroes to other worlds.
-Now that she’s “almost grown up”, she enjoys sharing her love of writing with others, especially children and teenagers who are so much more fun than adults.
+Creative Dragons is the brainchild of author/journalist Cherie Curtis who spent most of her childhood writing about flying dragons and other difficult pets that refused to eat boring snacks.
+Cherie grew up on a farm where she rode horses and mustered cattle and enjoyed a fascinating career in journalism, but she still prefers to pen stories about dragons, superheroes and other creatures from parallel worlds.
+Now that she’s “almost grown up”, she enjoys sharing her love of English and writing with others, especially children and teenagers who are “always more interesting” than adults.

 Fun trivia about Cherie:

 Cherie spent many years writing for newspapers.
-She has chased fire trucks, interviewed celebrities and even photographed members of the royal family.
-If you look closely, you can still find newspaper ink on her fingertips.
+She has chased fire trucks, interviewed celebrities and even covered a royal tour.
+If you look closely, you can still find newspaper ink under her fingernails.

 Her debut novel, The Blood She Betrayed, was written under the pen name Cheryse Durrant.
-The book saw a second print run and was shortlisted in the national ARRA (spec fic category).
+The book was so successful that it required a second print run and was also shortlisted in the national ARRA (spec fic category).

-Pool of Rathorne, published by Ormiston Press, won the Bundaberg Biennial Short Story Competition six years ago, before Cherie rewrote it into a post-apocalyptic novella.
+Pool of Rathorne, published by Ormiston Press, won the Bundaberg Biennial Short Story Competition, which attracts entrants from across the world.
+Cherie rewrote this story into a post-apocalyptic novella.